souravmighty/data-engineering-zoomcamp-2025/01-docker-terraform/homework solved.md

 # Module 1 Homework: Docker & SQL

-In this homework we'll prepare the environment and practice Docker and SQL

-When submitting your homework, you will also need to include a link to your GitHub repository or other public code-hosting site.

-This repository should contain the code for solving the homework.

-When your solution has SQL or shell commands and not code (e.g. python files) file format, include them directly in the README file of your repository.

 ## Question 1.
 Understanding docker first run

 Run docker with the `python:3.12.8` image in an interactive mode, use the entrypoint `bash`.